 Drivers at Risk for Drowsy Driving

 Unlike drunk driving or distracted driving, drowsy driving happens to drivers that would otherwise be considered safe.
 Drunk drivers knowingly take a drink before getting behind the wheel, distracted drivers know they’re texting while driving, but getting tired isn’t something you do, but rather something that simply happens to you, and may negatively influence your driving before you even realize it.
-These drivers are among the most at risk for drowsy driving, whether on purpose or on accident:
+These drivers are among the most at risk for drowsy driving, whether on purpose or accident:

 - Truck drivers